1984 Sugar Bowl: Aftermath

-Despite Auburn's victory and a loss in the Cotton Bowl by No. 2 Texas, who Auburn had lost to by 13 points at home on September 17th, the Tigers were not voted national champions in either of the final wire service polls.
+Despite Auburn's victory and a loss in the Cotton Bowl by No. 2 Texas, who Auburn had lost to by 13 points at home on September 17, the Tigers were not voted national champions in either of the final wire service polls.
 The #5 Miami Hurricanes vaulted past Auburn to the top spot with their 31–30 victory over top-ranked Nebraska in the Orange Bowl; Auburn remained at third in both final polls.

+Auburn returned to the Sugar Bowl four years later.
+Michigan's next appearance in New Orleans was in 2012.